 Laying the foundations

 The first wind turbine foundation was installed in March 2011.
-After careful consideration, we’ve chosen to use monopile foundations.
+After careful consideration, we chose to use monopile foundations.
 Also called ‘piles’, these are long cylindrical steel tubes that are hammered into the sea bed.
-When the monopiles are installed we use a crane to mount the transition piece on top of the pile.
+When the monopoles were installed we used a crane to mount the transition piece on top of the pile.
 These have ladders and platforms for maintenance access and are painted yellow so ships and aircraft can see them.